Mark C.J. Stoddart

 Potvin, Catherine, Divya Sharma, Irena Creed, Sally Aitken, Francois Anctil, Elena Bennett, Fikret Berkes, Steven Bernstein, Nathalie Bleau, Alain Bourque, Bryson Brown, Sarah Burch, James Byrne, Ashlee Cunsolo, Ann Dale, Deborah de Lange, Bruno Dyck, Martin Entz, Jose Etcheverry, Rosine Faucher, Adam Fenech, Lauchlan Fraser, Irene Henriques, Andreas Heyland, Matthew Hoffmann, George Hoberg, Meg Holden, Gordon Huang, Aerin Jacob, Sébastien Jodoin, Alison Kemper, Marc Lucotte, Roxane Maranger, Liat Margolis, Ian Mauro, Jeffrey McDonnell, James Meadowcroft, Christian Messier, Martin Mkandawire, Catherine Morency, Normand Mousseau, Ken Oakes, Sarah Otto, Pamela Palmater, Taysha Sharlene Palmer, Dominique Paquin, Anthony Perl, André Potvin, Howard Ramos, Ciara Raudsepp-Hearne, Natalie Richards, John Robinson, Stephen Sheppard, Suzanne Simard, Brent Sinclair, Natalie Slawinski, Mark Stoddart, Marc-André Villard, Claude Villeneuve, and Tarah Wright (2017).
 “Stimulating a Canadian Narrative for Climate.”
-FACETS 2: 131-149
+FACETS 2: 131-149.
+Available open access here.

 Stoddart, Mark C.J., David B. Tindall, Jillian Smith, and Randolph Haluza-DeLay (2017).
 “Does Media Visibility Amplify Political Efficacy?
 Climate Change Policy Networks in Canadian National News Media.”
 Environmental Communication 11(3): 386-400.

 Stoddart, Mark C.J., Tuomas Ylä-Anttila, and David B. Tindall (2017).
 “Media, Politics, and Climate Change: The ASA Task Force Report and Beyond.”
 Environmental Sociology 3(4): 309-320.
+Available here.

 Broadbent, Jeffrey, John Sonnett, Iosif Botetzagias, Marcus Carson, Anabela Carvalho, Yu-Ju Chien, Christofer Edling, Dana Fisher, Georgios Giouzepas, Randolph Haluza-Delay, Koichi Hasegawa, Christian Hirschi, Ana Horta, Jun Jin, Dowan Ku, Myanna Lahsen, Ho-Ching Lee, Tze-Luen Alan Lin, Thomas Malang, Jana Ollmann, Diane Payne, Sony Pellissery, Stephan Price, Simone Pulver, Jaime Sainz, Keiichi Satoh, Clare Sanders, Luisa Schmidt, Mark CJ Stoddart, Pradip Swarnakar, Tomoyuki Tatsumi, David Tindall, Philip Vaughter, Paul Wagner, Sun-Jin Yun, and Sun Zhengyi (2016).
 "Conflicting Climate Change Frames in a Global Field of Media Discourse."
 Socius 2: 1-17.
-Available online here.
+Available open access here.

 Ramos, Howard, Mark C.J.
 Stoddart, and David Chafe (2016).
 “Assessing the Tangible and Intangible Benefits of Tourism: Perceptions of Economic, Social, and Cultural Impacts in Labrador’s Battle Harbour Historic District.”
 Island Studies Journal 11(1): 209-226.
+Available open access here.

 Stoddart, Mark C.J. and Paula Graham (2016).
 “Nature, History and Culture as Tourism Attractors: The Double Translation of Insider and Outsider Media.”
 Nature and Culture 11(1): 22-43.

 Stoddart, Mark C.J., Randolph Haluza-DeLay, and David B. Tindall (2016).
 “Canadian News Media Coverage of Climate Change: Historical Trajectories, Dominant Frames and International Comparisons.”
 Society and Natural Resources 29(2): 218-232.
+Available here.